Isembart/Boids-Simulation-SFML/README.md

-# Boids simulation including quadtrees coded in C++ and SFML
+# Boids simulation in C++

 ## Description

-Briefly describe your project and its purpose.
-Include key features and functionality.
+Flock simulation using boids algorithm.
+Coded in C++ and using SFML library for graphics.
+To optimize the algorithm I used quadtrees.

 ## Table of Contents